Assignment Help

 How to Choose a Strong Problem-Solution Essay Topic

-Topic selection is the first real decision in this essay — and it is a decision that will either make everything easier or make everything harder.
+Topic selection is the first real decision in this essay — and it determines whether everything that follows is easy or hard.
 The temptation is to pick something dramatic: world peace, climate change, poverty.
 Resist it.
 Those topics are too broad to support a specific, workable solution within a college essay’s word count.
 Your topic needs to be significant enough to matter, specific enough to solve.
-A problem-solution essay on “how campus dining halls can reduce food waste” is dramatically more manageable — and more compelling — than one on “how to solve global food insecurity.”
-Pick the version of a big problem that you can actually argue a solution for.
-Writing a thesis that stands out becomes much easier once your topic is precise enough to yield a clear, concrete solution.

 What Criteria Make a Good Problem-Solution Topic?

-Before you commit to a topic, run it through four quick tests.
+Before committing to a topic, run it through four quick tests.
 First: Is the problem real and verifiable?
-You need data, statistics, case studies, or expert consensus that confirm this problem actually exists at scale.
-“Some students feel stressed” does not pass this test.
-“Mental health service utilization at US colleges increased 35% between 2013 and 2023 while staff capacity grew only 6%” does.
+You need data that confirms this problem exists at scale.
 Second: Is there a viable solution?
-Not every problem has a solution you can defend in 1,000 words.
 Choose problems where practical, evidence-backed interventions already exist or are clearly imaginable.
 Third: Is the problem specific enough?
-Problems that affect real, identifiable groups of people (students at four-year US universities, first-generation college students, low-income urban residents) yield more concrete solutions than abstract societal problems.
+Problems that affect real, identifiable groups yield more concrete solutions.
 Fourth: Do you have a genuine point of view?
-The most persuasive problem-solution essays are written by students who actually care about the issue.
-Manufactured outrage reads as manufactured.
+The most persuasive essays are written by students who actually care about the issue.

 🎓 Education